praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

 ### Create Data Element for Product ID

-Next, collect the product ID of the current Product Detail page with a Data Element.
+Next, collect the product ID of the current Product Detail page with a data element.

 1. Click **[!UICONTROL Data Elements]** in the top navigation, then click **[!UICONTROL Add Data Element]**.